farlee2121/FsSpec/README.md

 [![Nuget (with prereleases)](https://img.shields.io/nuget/v/fsspec.fscheck?label=NuGet%3A%20FsSpec.FsCheck)](https://www.nuget.org/packages/FsSpec.FsCheck)

 Data generation can't be done efficiently for all specifications.
-The library recognizes [special cases](./src/FsSpec.FsCheck/OptimizedCases.fs) and filters a standard generator for the base type for everything else.
+The library recognizes [special cases](./src/FsSpec.FsCheck/OptimizedCases.fs) and filters a standard generator of the base type for everything else.

+Supported cases
-The library understands most numeric ranges, date ranges, regular expressions, and logical and/or scenarios.
+- Common ranges: most numeric ranges, date ranges
-Custom scenarios for other IComparable types would be easy to add, if you encounter a type that isn't supported.
+  - Custom scenarios for other IComparable types would be easy to add, if you encounter a type that isn't supported.
+- Regular expressions
+- Logical and/or scenarios
+- String length

-Collection length constraints currently support `IEnumerable<T>`, lists, arrays, and readonly lists and collections.
-Dictionaries, sets, and other collections are not yet supported but should not be difficult to add.
+- Collection length: currently support `IEnumerable<T>`, lists, arrays, and readonly lists and collections.
+  - Dictionaries, sets, and other collections are not yet supported but should not be difficult to add if users find they need them.
+- `Spec.values`, an explicit list of allowed values
+  - `Spec.notValues` works by filtering.
+This will likely fail if the disallowed values are a significant portion of the total possible values

-However, predicates have limited generation support.
-For example, this tightly restrictive predicates may fail to generate values.
+Predicates have limited generation support.
+For example,
 ```fsharp
 let spec = Spec.predicate "predicate min/max" (fun i -> 0 < i && i < 5)
 ```
-The above case will probably not generate any values.
-It is filtering a list of randomly generated integers, and it is unlikely many of them will be between 0 and 5.
+The above case will probably not generate.
+It is filtering a list of randomly generated integers, and it is unlikely many of them will be in the narrow range of 0 to 5.
 FsSpec can't understand the intent of the predicate to create a smarter generator.

 Impossible specs (like `all [min 10; max 5]`), also cannot produce generators.
 The library tries to catch impossible specs and thrown an error instead of returning a bad generator.